-How To: Turn a Cardboard Box into a Cheap DIY Smartphone Projector
+How to Turn a Cardboard Box into a Cheap DIY Smartphone Projector

 Smartphones and tablets are great for watching movies and videos while you're out, but at home, the screen is just too tiny.
 There are quite a few projectors on the market that work with mobile devices, but they can get pricey.